top of page

 Friend + Early Advocate

-Anne is a wise elder.
-Her specialty is offering services that support self-organizing individual and collective leadership.
-She opens space for the emergence of spirited leadership and inspired forms for collective evolution.
-A founder and organizer of local, national, and international peace efforts, and an award-winning television producer at KING 5-TV in Seattle Washington, Anne has decades of experience in guiding the formation of emergent communities.
-She is a pioneer and fluent practitioner of Open Space Technology and Appreciative Inquiry.
+During Anne's lifetime, she offered services that supported self-organizing individual and collective leadership.
+She opened space for the emergence of spirited leadership and inspired forms for collective evolution.
+A founder and organizer of local, national, and international peace efforts, and an award-winning television producer at KING 5-TV in Seattle Washington, Anne had decades of experience in guiding the formation of emergent communities.
+She was a pioneer and fluent practitioner of Open Space Technology and Appreciative Inquiry.

 bottom of page